MightbeIvan/Weather-app/readme.md

 * dictionary
 * list

-### Executing the Program
+## Executing the Program
 r IDE, make sure you are in the project folder in the terminal and type:
 ```sh
 python .py
 ```

-# Authors
+## Authors

 [MightbeIvan | Github](https://github.com/MightbeIvan)

-# Other important information about the program
+#Other important information about the program

-*Get the temmpreture.
+* Get the temmpreture.
 print(information["weather"][0]["temp"])

-*get Main Weather...
+* Get Main Weather...
 print(information["weather"][0]["main"])

-*get the cloud percentage
+* Get the cloud percentage
 print(informmation)["clouds"][0]["all"]

-*Get Decription of main weather print(information["weather"][0]["description"])
+* Get Decription of main weather print(information["weather"][0]["description"])

-*Get what the weather feels like print(informmation)["main"][0]["feels_like"]
+* Get what the weather feels like print(informmation)["main"][0]["feels_like"]

-*Get the hummidity level
+* Get the hummidity level
 print(informmation)["main"][0]["humiidity"]

 #### WIND SPEEDS!

-*Get the wind speed
+* Get the wind speed
 print(informmation)["wind"][0]["speed"]

-*Get the direction the wind is blowing from.
+* Get the direction the wind is blowing from.

--0°
+*- 0°
 North

 -45°